 Chapter 2 Internal Controls

 Adequate internal control is a key defense (but no guarantee) against fraud, waste and program abuse.
-All Contractors have a responsibility to reduce the risk of fraud, waste and program abuse by implementing effective that adequately safeguards assets.
+All Grantees have a responsibility to reduce the risk of fraud, waste and program abuse by implementing effective internal controls that adequately safeguards assets.
 This chapter compiles the applicable federal, state and agency requirements and guidance governing internal control.
 In the event of conflict between these standards and federal statute or regulation, the federal statute or regulation will apply.
-This chapter is organized as follows with examples of internal control characteristics being provided in Appendix I to this manual:
+This chapter is organized as follows: